Mirantis/blueprint-operator/docs/CI.md

 ## PRs

 CI for a PR will trigger whenever a PR is opened, reopened, or pushed.
 The jobs ran on a PR are meant to be lightweight enough that we can repeatedly run them (each push) but cover enough of the code that we don't have to create a followup PR to fix things that we've missed.
+The image will not be pushed to the registry after a successful PR run.
 The jobs ran on a PR are:

 - 'vet' - Check the code changes and make sure they adhere to the standard Golang style guide
 - 'test' - Run the unit tests on the code changes